saecki/zig-grep/paper/paper.typ

 At the time I discovered the bug, it was already fixed on the Zig `master` branch.\
 I was not able to find a github issue or a pull request related to this bug, but my best guess is that the enum was somehow truncated to two bits, which would strip the topmost bit of the `IgnoreCase` variant represented as `0b100`, resulting in `0b00` which corresponds to `Hidden`.

+#pagebreak(weak: true)

 = Conclusion
+== Program
+Since the Zig compiler as of version `0.11.0` is not able to genrate debug symbols when a C library is linked, I was not able to profile the program more thoroughly.
+I would have liked to look at a `flamegraph` @flamegraph and more detailed timing information to optimize the application.

+The program also currently synchronizes output for entire files, even if the `--no-heading` option is enabled.
+It should be faster to only synchronize output for lines when that is the case.
+Especially when a large file might be blocking other threads from progressing to the next file, because it has filled its output buffer and prevents them from writing to `stdout`.

+Apart from that learning Zig was an interesting journey, which definitely was a breath of fresh air for someone who mostly writes Rust code.
+I was able to write a program that is only 2 times as slow as `ripgrep` @ripgrep when run on test cases provided by the task @bench.

+== Zig
-While having several constructs that make it easier to write memory safe code than C, like optional types, `defer` statements, or a slice type with a length field, Zig is still a unsafe language regarding memory management.
+While having several constructs that make it easier to write memory safe code than C, like optional types, `defer` statements, or a slice type with a length field, Zig is still an unsafe language regarding memory management.
 Compared to managed languages with garbage collectors or Rust that has hard rules in place to avoid double frees, data races, and to some degree memory leaks, a program written in Zig still places a burden on the programmer to avoid memory related bugs.

 But this is done for a reason, Zig allows competent programmers to write high performance code while taking full control of the system.
 It does so while being more ergonomic than C and being less constraining than Rust.